 COVID-19 Appointment Protocols

-For eye issues that do not require an appointment in the office, we have expanded the use of our telehealth services through guidance from the Centers for Medicare and Medicaid Services and the United States Department of Health and Human Services.
-All calls to NewView are accepted by one of our highly-trained staff members, who in turn relays the message to one of our doctors.
+For eye issues that do not require an appointment in the office, we continue to offer the use of our telehealth services through guidance from the Centers for Medicare and Medicaid Services and the United States Department of Health and Human Services.
+All calls to NewView are accepted by one of our highly trained staff members, who in turn relays the message to one of our doctors.
 If the decision is made that the issue can be handled through a telehealth visit, the staff member will then set up either a

-For patients who do need to take a trip to our office at NewView Eye Center for an appointment with one of our doctors, we have instituted many new policies that reflect best practices to ensure everyone’s safety.
-When you are on the phone to schedule your appointment, you will be asked a series of screening questions geared at determining your risk of COVID-19 infection.
-These questions include, “Do you have any sore throat, fever, fatigue, loss of smell or taste, or respiratory symptoms?” and “Have you been in the presence of someone with known COVID-19 in the last 2-14 days?”
-If the answer to any of these questions is “yes”, then you may be referred to a hospital equipped to provide eye care where they are better able to evaluate and possibly treat you for COVID-19 infection.
+For patients seen in the office at NewView Eye Center, we continue to have some policies that reflect best practices to ensure everyone’s safety.
+Before you make your appointment, please ask yourself the following questions: “Do you have any sore throat, fever, fatigue, loss of smell or taste, or respiratory symptoms? and “Have you been in the presence of someone with known COVID-19 in the last 2-14 days?”
+If the answer to any of these questions is “yes”, then you may be asked to reschedule your appointment.
 If the answer to these questions is “no”, then you will be asked to fill out registration forms through our website prior to the appointment to reduce the amount of time in the office during the visit.
 Finally, “are you fully vaccinated and boosted?”
 No companions are allowed with you during the appointment unless assistance is needed.

-You will notice that all staff members will be wearing masks at all times during your appointment.
+You will notice staff members wearing masks at all times during your appointment.
 We have installed safety barriers at both the check in and check out areas to ensure everyone’s safety.
-Prior to each patient entering the exam room, we use the recommended disinfectants to clean all ophthalmic instruments and office furniture.
 We have also installed safety barriers on all slit lamps and lasers.
+We regularly use the recommended disinfectants to clean all ophthalmic instruments and office furniture.
 All doctors and technicians wash their hands between each patient.
 We are limiting talking by both the doctor and the patient during the exam itself